flynx/ImageGrid/Archive/README.md

 - <date> - <info>/
 ```

-This is the defailt as creatrd by `sync-flash.sh`, renaming (removing the leading `"- "`) should be done by the user.
+This is the default as created by `sync-flash.sh`, renaming (removing the leading `"- "`) should be done by the user.